mangrovedao/mangrove-archive/bots/cleaning-bot-naive/Mangrove-js-API-notes.md

 > ⚠️ Could we give all elements in the config meaningful names?

+## Activating markets
+The cleaning bot should obviously not activate markets, but it requires an active market to operate on.
+So I'm adding some temporary code to do just that.

+I couldn't find any API for activating markets?

+> ⚠️ Should Mangrove.js have API's for the administrative stuff, like activating markets?

 ## Contract API

 For the auto-generated API (via typechain), currently mappings that gives rise to Market.contract.offers() (in generated Mangrove.d.ts) get unhelpful parameter names: